-Students are expected to wear clothing that meets the Highlander dress code.
+Children are expected to wear clothing that meets the Highlander dress code.
 Clothing must be neat, clean, in good repair, and appropriate at all times.
-Pants and shorts must be worn on the natural waistline - no sagging or visible underwear.
+Pants must be worn on the natural waistline - no sagging or visible underwear.

 Uniforms (Monday-Thursday)